 You can estimate your SCF usage and calculate the corresponding fees by using the SCF Price Calculator.
 For more information on SCF billing, please see Billing Mode, Pricing, and Notes on Overdue Payment.

 SCF is pay-as-you-go hourly in USD based on your actual usage.
-An SCF bill consists of the following four parts (each part is billed according to its statistics and calculation method, and the fees are accurate to two decimal places in USD).
+An event or web function bill consists of the following parts (each part is billed according to its statistics and calculation method, and the fees are accurate to two decimal places in USD).

 For the unit prices of resource usage, invocations, public network outbound traffic, and idle provisioned concurrency, please see Pricing.
 Here, the public network outbound traffic is calculated in GB.
 For more information, please see the "Bill-by-traffic" section in Public Network Billing.

 SCF fees will be incurred by the actual loading and execution of the function code.
 If the function code is not actually executed, no fees will be incurred unless provisioned concurrency is configured.
 Below is an example:

 |A request error occurs due to an incorrect parameter, incorrect function name, or non-existent function.||Not executed||No||No|

 |An error occurs due to function execution timeout or function execution memory overrun.||Executed||Yes||Yes|